 Do Quick studies count toward my plan's limits?

-Quick studies do not count toward In-depth study limits.
-Quick studies are unlimited across all plans.
+Quick studies do not count toward the launched study limit on your plan.
+Quick studies are unlimited across all plans, including the Free plan.